Analysis | Biden’s messed-up math comparing war deaths to covid deaths

 The Facts

 When Biden gave his inaugural address, the covid-19 death account was between 400,000 and 405,000, depending on the tracker you consulted.
-The total number of U.S. deaths from World War II was 405,399, according to Congressional Research Service and the Department of Veterans Affairs.
-So that was close enough for government work, especially because the covid-9 deaths figures are likely undercounted.
+The total number of U.S. deaths from World War II was 405,399, according to the Congressional Research Service and the Department of Veterans Affairs.
+So that was close enough for government work, especially because the covid-19 death figures are probably undercounted.

 That World War II figure included both battle deaths (291,557) and other deaths in service but not in theater (113,842).

 So when we saw Biden’s latest statement, it did not make much sense.
-If you start with a base of 405,399 and add in World War I and the Vietnam War, using the same metrics of battlefield deaths and in-service deaths, you end up with much more than 500,000.
+If you start with a base of 405,399 and add in World War I and the Vietnam War, using the same metrics of battlefield deaths and in-service deaths, you end up with many more than 500,000.

 - World War I: 116,516 deaths